Strengths

 When Strengths Go Too Far: The Line Between Useful and Destructive

-A client asked me whether inflexibility is always positive.
-I said no. These quirks are like pepper - spectacular when used right, ruinous when overdone.
+A client asked me whether inflexibility is always a positive trait.
+I said no. These quirks are like pepper — spectacular when used right, ruinous when overdone.
+Every strength has a limit.
+This is the part of strengths-based work that most people skip.

 Date